jhumelsine/jhumelsine.github.io/_posts/2024-07-08-suril-semaphore.md

 # The Most Fruitful Stand-Up Meeting of my Career
 At our next morning's stand-up, I was up first and reported that Suril and I had made test good progress.
 We still had a section of code to cover.
 It was going to be challenging.
 It would probably take at least half a day or the entire day to confirm the rest.

-As others reported their status, my mind wandered as it is want to do when I’m not too engaged in the current activity.
+As others reported their status, my mind wandered as it is wont to do when I’m not too engaged in the current activity.

 Then I had an _Aha!_ idea.
 It was a _Eureka!_ moment.
 I knew how to test everything.
 It wasn’t nearly the challenge Suril and I had imagined.